-Yes indeed.
-You know it.
-You either love it or hate it.
-But if you haven’t had it home-made, boy are you missing out.
-Especially since it’s so easy.
-Homemade fermented sauerkraut is not only quite healthy for you (lots of beneficial bacteria grow in there that aid digestion and are generally good for you), but it tastes so much better than the pickled-in-vinegar stuff you usually find at the store.
+Sauerkraut is one of those things Americans typically associate with a single country (Germany), but which really exists all over Europe (Zuurkool in the Netherlands, Rauginti Kopūstai in Lithuania).
+Homemade fermented sauerkraut is not only quite healthy for you (lots of beneficial bacteria grow in there that aid digestion and are generally good for you), but it tastes so much better than the pickled-in-vinegar stuff you often find at the store.
 Naturally sour due to acid produced by the bacteria eating the sugar in the cabbage, with a bit of that warm, yeasty after-taste you sometimes get from a good beer, and a nice, firm crunch.
-Really, if you’ve never had home-made sauerkraut, give it a try.

 Recipe to fill a 5 liter jug:

-- Chop each cabbage in half and then in half again (so, in quarters), remove the core, and then slice each quarter as thinly as possible.
+- Chop each cabbage in half and then in half again (so, in quarters)

-- As you get the salt mixed in, transfer the cabbage to the jar, and press down firmly all around, so cabbage is well-compacted.
+- After you get the salt mixed in, transfer the cabbage to the jar, and press it down firmly all around, so that the cabbage is well-compacted.

-- Let sauerkraut sit in jar for approximately 2 weeks – open the jar and press down cabbage every day or two, as it will release liquid and therefore lose volume.
-Be careful as you open the lid, as gas will build up in the jar, release it slowly when you open to avoid being showered in brine.
+- Open the jar and press down the cabbage once or twice per day, as it will release liquid and therefore lose volume.
+Be careful as you open the lid, as gas will build up in the jar.
+Release it slowly when you open it to avoid being showered in brine.

 - After about two weeks (the longer it goes, the more soft and sour it will be), open the jar, stick a fork in and try it.
 Mmmmm.